vbenjs/vue-vben-admin/docs/src/en/guide/project/standard.md

 ### Configuration

-The core Oxlint configuration is located in `internal/lint-configs/oxlint-config`, and the root entry file is `oxlint.config.mjs`.
+The core Oxlint configuration is located in `internal/lint-configs/oxlint-config`, and the root entry file is `oxlint.config.ts`.

 ## ESLint